GilGalaad/JCollectd/README.md

 ## Notes

-Worth to say that:
+It is worth saying that:

 * The memory footprint is relatively low, a few MB of heap size is enough to run the daemon with a reasonable configuration, but you may want to raise maximum heap size (depending on your dataset size).
 * Even with a very low heap, some memory will be consumed by internal mechanisms of sqlite memory allocation, this will be native memory and cannot be tuned via Java parameters.
 * Logging facility is provided by [log4j2](https://logging.apache.org/log4j/2.x/).
-The program by default logs only on the console (at `INFO` or `DEBUG` level depending on chosen verbosity) a brief recap of what has been parsed from configuration file during startup, and any unrecoverable error that will prevent a correct monitoring, causing the program to exit.
+The program, at default verbosity, logs only on the console a brief recap of what has been parsed from configuration file during startup, and any unrecoverable error that will prevent a correct monitoring, causing the program to exit.
 So there is no need to rotate log file (which is actually impossible with `logrotate` because Java ignores HUP signals), a single log file will be enough to discover if something is going wrong, and why.

 #### Contributions, critics, suggestions are always welcome.
 Cheers!